brenocrs/brenocrs.github.io/_posts/2020-08-16-registering-Solaris-SMF.md

 </template>
 ```
 ### 6 - Importing the configuration on SMF
-Finaly our app will be configured in the my-app.xml as a deamon service:
+Finaly our app will be configured in the my-app.xml file as a deamon service, so the resulting file will looks like:

 ```xml
 <?xml version="1.0" ?>